Card Summary Table

 Unfortunately, the Chase Freedom Unlimited℠ is an Ultimate Rewards card, so you may be denied approval depending on your situation.

-One way around this would be to call Chase customer service and ask them to update your current Chase Freedom® into a Chase Freedom Unlimited℠.
+One way around this would be to call Chase customer service and ask them to update your current Chase Freedom® Credit Card into a Chase Freedom Unlimited℠.
 The downside here would be losing the 5% quarterly cash-back categories.

 Biggest Competitors to the Card